 Once there, things to do for those arriving by boat include tying up and exploring the historical downtown, throwing anchor behind the Dogbar (the large breakwater protecting the Harbor) for a picnic and making a trip a further 2-3 miles north up to the twin lighthouses on the legendary Thatcher Island off the neighboring town of Rockport.
 Here is a video of Thatcher Island which I bet will make you want to go!

-A view of the Gloucester Harbor Light from the end of the breakwater:
+A view of the Gloucester Harbor’s Eastern Point Lighthouse from the end of the dog bar breakwater:

-On clear nights, this light can be seen as far south as the cliffs off Jerusalem Road in Cohasset.
+On clear nights, this light from this station can be seen as far south as the cliffs off Jerusalem Road in Cohasset.

 Source: NOAA.
 As with all chart clips, these are not an official chart intended for navigation, and users should read the disclaimer.